Barcelona Gay Travel

-Most gay clubs in Barcelona charge an entrance fee at the door, usually 10 Euros, but this includes a drink voucher.
+Most Barcelona gay clubs charge an entrance fee at the door, usually 10 Euros, but this includes a drink voucher.
 They just want to make sure you’re buying a drink!

 Barcelona Gay Saunas

 If you’re still up for more fun after the party ends, the best Barcelona gay sauna is Sauna Casanova.
 While it’s hard to come by a gay sauna these days that has anywhere near raving reviews, Sauna Casanova ranks pretty well on the cleanliness scale.